St Mary's Cathedral, Wellington

-St Mary's Cathedral was a former Roman Catholic cathedral church located in Wellington, New Zealand.
+St Mary's Cathedral was a Roman Catholic cathedral located in Wellington, New Zealand.
 Completed in 1851, the cathedral served as the mother church for the Archdiocese of Wellington and the seat of the Catholic Bishop of Wellington until the building was destroyed by fire in 1898.

 When the building reached its final form in 1867, it became an important landmark in Wellington and its situation on Golder's Hill in Thorndon meant that it could be seen from many parts of the city and from points around the Wellington Harbour.
 Its beautiful, gilded statue of the Blessed Virgin Mary, high up on the tower, and the gilded crosses on its parapets, gables and tower were particularly admired features.

 Site

 On 1 May 1850, the barque Clara arrived in Wellington Harbour from Auckland bringing the first bishop of the diocese, Philippe Joseph Viard, S.M.
 Within three weeks of his arrival, accumulated funds collected by Catholics were placed in a special bank account at his disposal, and the site for the new cathedral was bought in Thorndon.
 The site is now occupied by Sacred Heart Cathedral, Wellington and Sacred Heart Cathedral School.
 The bishop also chose as the site for his mission, two sections adjoining this, both in Hawkestone Street, now occupied by St Mary's College.
 These sections were given by the Hon.
 Henry Petre.
 The three sections were vested in the bishop in 1853 by a Settlement of Wellington Town Grant.
 This was confirmed later by a Crown grant.